cnnrbrn/workflow2-content/module-1/lesson-1.md

 When starting with TypeScript or converting a JavaScript project, it's often convenient to temporarily type a variable as any.

+## Lesson Task

+There are practice questions in the master branch of <a href="https://github.com/NoroffFEU/lesson-task-workflow2-module1-lesson1" target="_blank">this repo</a>.

+There are example answers in the <a href="https://github.com/NoroffFEU/lesson-task-workflow2-module1-lesson1/tree/answers" target="_blank">answers branch</a>.

+Try the exercises before checking the solutions.

 ---

 [Go to lesson 2](2)